Attention on the Simplex

 Introduction

-From language models to vision systems, transformers have took the scene as a all-in-one architechtures, and at their core lies the attention mechanism.
+From language models to vision systems, transformers have taken the stage as an all-purpose architecture, and at their core lies the attention mechanism.
 We often visualize attention as heatmaps: grids of numbers showing how much each token “looks at” every other token.
 But these heatmaps, while useful, hide a rich geometric structure.

 What if we could see attention patterns as shapes?
 As points, lines, and volumes inside a well-known geometric object?